 We aim to teach in such a way that allows our students to succeed, which is why we use the Common Core Standards that have been widely adopted by most Catholic school systems throughout the country.
-Our Dean of Learning and Achievement, Mrs. Jeanine Newcomb, has been assigned the task of documenting how well these standards are working, and is very pleased with the results so far.
+Our Dean for Learning and Achievement, Ms Lauren Spatola, has been assigned the task of documenting how well these standards are working, and is very pleased with the results so far.

 Our academic program offers a variety of instructional resources and methods that meet our students’ various learning needs to encourage creativity and critical thinking.
 At CCCHS, we also have many different elective class options that provide flexibility, field work, and hands-on experience.

 For further evidence on how successful our academic program is, consider these facts:

 - More than 75% of students enrolled in AP classes scored a 3 or higher on their exams, which leads to college credit.